Hector International Airport: Facilities and aircraft

 A large terminal expansion project began in 2024.
 The $156 million project will add four new gates on the east side of the existing building, bringing the terminal's total number of gates to nine, as well as renovate existing portions of the terminal.
 The project will also increase seating, add new post-security concession areas, and expand the facility's security checkpoint.
-The new gates are expected to open in 2026 with full project completion slated for 2027.
+The new gates opened in 2026 with full project completion slated for 2027.

 A four-story, 1,000 space parking garage opened in August 2025.
 The $47 million facility features a skyway connecting the garage to the terminal building, which is expected to open in 2026.